firetowerproject/firetowerproject/content/whoweare.md

 * Brian Deal
 * James Slagle (2001)

 Our era captains are supporting the project by organizing efforts with groups of alumni from different eras.
-They captains are:
+The captains are:

 * Franklin Manchester
 * Brian Deal/Mike Mitchell
 * Brandon Hudgins
 * Chris Anderson

+We are also supported by the following individuals who have been assisting the Firetower Project:

+* Ethan Dodson